SeanCodyDev/habit-track/README.md

 1) On a scale of 1-3, how would you rate your regular choice of healthy foods?
 (1, 2, 3)
 2) How often do you eat breakfast?
 (Never, Sometimes, Always)
-3) How often do you experience cravings for sweet, salty, or oily foods?
+3) How often do you experience unhealthy food cravings?
 (Never, Sometimes, Always)